Anxious wait for Puerto Rico as court mulls governorship

 After a sustained protest movement led to the resignation of the previous governor, the island’s 3.2 million people now await the final outcome of the constitutional deadlock pitting Puerto Rico’s Senate against Pedro Pierluisi, who was sworn in as governor late Friday.

-“We don’t have any other choice except to wait,” said Rita Miranda, a 60-year-old condominium administrator.
+“We don’t have any other choice except to wait,” said Rita Miranda, a condominium administrator.
 “We’re in a serious economic crisis, we’re in a serious social crisis, and this is making it worse.”

 Puerto Rico’s nine-member Supreme Court was in summer recess when it decided to take up the lawsuit filed late Sunday by senators seeking a preliminary injunction ordering Pierluisi to immediately cease functioning as governor.